Dreaming of making a living from travel? This step-by-step guide will show you how to start a travel blog and make money.

 These days, the travel blogging community is a rather sizable one, and it can be quite overwhelming to make genuine connections in the crowd.
 Thankfully, there are plenty of Facebook groups created to discuss specific aspects of travel blogging.
-Here are some groups that I’m a part of and that I’ve found rather useful:

 - Travel Bloggers — general topics